Frequently Asked Questions

 The first thing to check is your EagleNet account to ensure the refund has been created.
 If you believe your check has been lost there is a five day waiting period after the check has been sent before an affidavit of lost or destroyed check can be filed.
 If the refund was sent by direct deposit to a closed account contact Student Financial Services at (509) 359-6372.

 Visit Student Financial Services in 2nd floor of Sutton Hall, e-mail your request to firstname.lastname@example.org , or call (509) 359-6372.
-Students that do not have direct deposit will be charged a $15.95 check processing fee.
 If the credit on your student account was a result of dropped classes a delay in the refund may occur to allow time for return to title IV processing for financial aid students.

 There are two ways to sign up for Direct Deposit.
 You can download this form and turn it into Student Financial Services with a voided check, or log into EagleNET to enter the information yourself.